microgenomics/plotMyGBK/README.md

 ##Installation

 * If you want to classify your genes by functions, download the zip from [here](https://www.dropbox.com/s/n6ycyhrtlz3ixeb/data.zip?dl=0), and unzip.
-This package have all neccesary files to classify your genes using the Cog Assignments.
+This package have all neccesary files to classify your genes using the COG Assignments.
 * Download the script from [this repository](https://github.com/microgenomics/plotMyGBK/archive/master.zip) and put them together with data folder that you unzipped previously.

 ## Usage